ComplianceAsCode/content/README.md

 The repo enables you to test the latest greatest OpenSCAP bits on RHEL and CentOS.

-The former repository isimluk/OpenSCAP will not be maintained anymore.
-Sorry for inconvenience.

 #### Health Checks
 * Python Code via landscape.io: [![Code Health](https://landscape.io/github/OpenSCAP/scap-security-guide/master/landscape.png)](https://landscape.io/github/OpenSCAP/scap-security-guide/master)